eliminaterabies/pipeline/README.md

 This is a _public_ repo; make sure that linked data sources are secure and that outputs are properly ignored.

-## Data linkage

-You will need to have access to data files in a Dropbox.
-The default location of this Dropbox is ~/Dropbox/Rabies_TZ/.
-If your data is elsewhere (or if you're using a different Dropbox), you will need to either set up links, or make a local configuration file.
-If `ls ~/Dropbox/Rabies_TZ/Tanzania_Animal*.csv` shows you a bunch of WiseMonkey files, you're probably OK.

-If not, but you already have a personal .local file, say `make <yourname>.config` after `make Makefile` (see below).
-NB: There is a file called `katie.local`

 ## Getting started

 ### File setup
 1. Clone this repo
 1. `make Makefile`
-1. Sort out your Data linkage issues (see above)
-1. `make dropsetup`
-1. `ls -l *.csv`
-	* This should show two data files in the main directory, and where they point to in the Dropbox

 ### R setup
 You will need: